it-tinyangel/JS-core-The-Array-cleaning-the-Array-removing-duplicates-from-the-Array-use-set-obj-and-map-method/README.md

 # Module 3.
 JS Core.
 Lesson 10.
 Test 4.

-# Array.
+# The Array.
 Array cleaning.
 Removing duplicates from the array.

 The `Set()` object automatically removes any duplicates in the new array, the `map()` method in the new array converts each element to lower case using the `toLowerCase()` method.
 The `Array.from()` method creates a new array that contains elements from the Set object.